+Data Element Reporting Business Rule (number and rate reported)

+Level

+Preschool State Preschool Teachers column = Y then do not include.

+Teachers District

+School

-Data Element Reporting Business Rule (number and rate reported) Level Preschool State Preschool Teachers column = Y then do not include.
-Teachers District School Schools State If Schools Removed column = Y then do not include.
+Schools State If Schools Removed column = Y then do not include.
 Removed District School Number of State Total FTE of teacher table and round to the nearest hundredth. teachers District School All teachers by FTE Column - FTE Percent for the Teacher/Admin Assignment Total the FTE and round to the nearest hundredth.
-Included Librarians in 2017-18.
-Need to determine if we will exclude State librarians in 2018-19.
+Averagevears State Included Librarians in 2017-18.
 Librarians will be excluded going forward.
-This was not on the report card for SY 2017-18.
-Average years of experience District or experience School This is a weighted calculation that will be done by the following: 501001 Step 1: Multiply each "years of experience" times the weight, then add all the products together.
+Average years This was not on the report card for SY 2017-18. of experience District School This is a weighted calculation that will be done by the following: SCHOOL Step 1: Multiply each "years of experience" times the weight, then add all the products together.
 Step 2: The number from Step 1 will be divided by the total headcount to calculate the average years of experience by state, district and school.
 The business rule is =SUMPRODUCT(\$D\$1:\$BA\$1,D2:BA2)/C2.
 Office of Educator Certification will calculate average years of experience and report these to Accountability.
 Inexperienced State Inexperienced Teacher column = Y. (3 or less yrs.)
 District Total FTE and round to the nearest hundredth.
 School Determine percentage based on FTE of Number of Teachers Column and FTE of Inexperienced column.

-Out-of-Field State Out-of-Field Column = Y. District Total FTE and round to the nearest hundredth.
-School • Determine percentage based on FTE of Number of Teachers Column and FTE of Out-of-Field column.
+Out-of-Field State Out-of-Field Column = Y. District • Total FTE and round to the nearest hundredth.
+School Determine percentage based on FTE of Number of Teachers Column and FTE of Out-of-Field column.
 NOTE: Use new definition per 2019 amended State Plan Out-of-field teacher is a teacher who is not properly certified to teach the subject to which he is assigned and who is placed on a Plan of Intent pursuant to state administrative rules.
 The Plan of Intent outlines the steps the teacher will take to become properly certified for a specific subject.
-Data Element Reporting Business Rule (number and rate reported) Level Inexperienced State Inexperienced and Out-of-Field column = Y. and Out-of- District Total FTE and round to the nearest hundredth.
-Field School • Determine percentage based on FTE of Number of Teachers Column and FTE of Inexperienced/Out-of-Field column.
-3 or Less Years Experienced AND Outside of Certification Area Flag: If([Out of Field]="Y" And [Inexperienced]="Y","Y","N") Additional Infor Additional Information South Dakota will provide according to the amended State Plan: • rt cards provide information about teachers and administrators.
-The report cards help paint a picture of teacher ef fectiveness including: Number of teachers ars of experi Highest deg grees attaine d by educators Report cards wi ill include inf ormation about: • rs teaching outside their area of certification ching on Special Permits hin their first three years in the classroom h of these categories will be examined by the state to ensure that Title I schools do not have disproportionate rates.
-Provisional or State Provisional or Temporary Column = Y. Temporary District Total FTE and round to the nearest hundredth. cert School?
-Determine percentage based on FTE of Number of Teachers Column and FTE of oert - 00110011 Provisional/Temporary Column.
-Alternative State Alt Cert or Permit for Teachers Column = Y. Certification District • Total FTE and round to the nearest hun Total FTE and round to the nearest hundredth. and Educator School Determine percentage based on FTE of Number of Teachers Column and FTE of Alt Permit Cert or Permit Column.
+Data Element Reporting Business Rule (number and rate reported) Level

+Inexperienced State Inexperienced and Out-of-Field column = Y. and Out-of- District Total FTE and round to the nearest hundredth.
+Field School Determine percentage based on FTE of Number of Teachers Column and FTE of Inexperienced/Out-of-Field column.
+3 or Less Years Experienced AND Outside of Certification Area Flag: If([Out of Field]="Y" And [Inexperienced]="Y","Y","N")

+Additional Information South Dakota will provide according to the amended State Plan: The district and school report cards provide information about teachers and administrators.
+The report cards help paint a picture of teacher effectiveness including:

+- Number of teachers

+- Average years of experience

+- Highest degrees attained by educators

+Report cards will include information about:

+- Total number of teachers teaching outside their area of certification - Number of teachers teaching on Special Permits - Number of teachers within their first three years in the classroom - The rates of teachers in each of these categories will be examined by the state to ensure that Title I schools do not have disproportionate rates.